skyfire-xyz/skyfire-solutions-cloudflare-news-crawler-demo/README.md

 3. Cloudflare Worker:

 - Available at: [https://github.com/skyfire-xyz/skyfire-solutions-cloudflare-news-crawler-demo/cloudflare](/cloudflare/)
-- Purpose: Acts as the bot manager and `kya` token processor
+- Purpose: Acts as the API Gateway / CDN / Bot Manager and `kya` token processor
 - Features:
   - `kya` Token Verification - Validates the tokens in the `skyfire-pay-id` header of the requests
   - Request Proxying - Forwards valid requests to the target website